andrewjgray-au/PrinterToPDF/README.md

                             unix:    Unix (LF)
                             windows: Windows (CR+LF)
                             mac:     MAC (CR)
-    -8                      Use 8 Bit characters (CANNOT be used with -i) -i                      Use character codes 160-255 as italics (CANNOT be used with -8) -q                      Quiet mode - do not output any messages
+    -a                      Auto line feed mode - produce an automatice line feed with every CR -8                      Use 8 Bit characters (CANNOT be used with -i) -i                      Use character codes 160-255 as italics (CANNOT be used with -8) -q                      Quiet mode - do not output any messages